 Many diseases are known to be caused by mutations in a persons DNA.
 The polymerase chain reaction (PCR) is a technique used to amplify specific regions of DNA for analysis.
 Using PCR we can target those specific regions to identify if a mutation is present or not.
 This allows us to make a diagnosis or prognosis of a disease or disorder.

-The Molecular Haematology laboratory offers investigations for haematological malignancy and molecular carrier status of various haematological disorders.
+The Molecular Haematology laboratory offers investigations for haemochromatosis and disorders of thrombophilia.
 Below is a brief explanation of the tests on offer.

 For details regarding sample requirement please see the Test Database.
-Results are usually available within 10 working days of sample receipt.
+Results are usually available within 14 working days (excluding weekends) of sample receipt.

 The Human Genome Variation Society (HGVS) updated nomenclature for the description of sequence variants in 2016.
 For ease of users traditional nomenclature is currently used within our reports.
 Please see below for updated HGVS –nomenclature for current assays: